 An important part of fishing today is releasing fish and only taking home what you need for a feed.
 Even so, recreational anglers harvest millions of finfish each year.
 Anglers can improve the welfare of fish in many ways, not only by protecting and restoring their habitat and water quality (see www.fishhabitatnetwork.com.au for more details), but also by obeying fisheries regulations, and of course by dispatching their fish humanely.
-For more details and interactive learning tools that reveal the brain location for a wide range of fish species in Australia and elsewhere – please use the iki jime Fish Finder Search Bar at the top of the page.
+For more details and interactive learning tools that reveal the brain location for a wide range of fish species in Australia and elsewhere – please use the iki jime Fish Finder Search Bar at the top of this page.
 Even better, if you’re out on the water remember to download one of the new IkiJime Tool Apps from the ITunes Store or Google Play.

 Ikijime Tool Lite on ITunes or Google Play is the free online version that allows limited access to the fish database.
 Ikijime Tool ( ITunes or Google Play) is the online version with unlimited access to the full fish database, while for ultimate performance, Ikijime Tool Extreme ( ITunes or Google Play) is the ultimate Ikijime App that retains full database access even in remote places out of phone or internet range.
 And don’t forget to like Ikijime Tools on Facebook.